sagemath/sagewiki_to_gh-2022-10-10/days53.md

 == Schedule ==

-A tentative schedule can be found [[http://www.claymath.org/workshops/CNTGP/| here]].
+A preliminary schedule can be found [[http://www.claymath.org/workshops/CNTGP/| here]].

 == Participants ==